Physician Assistant Program

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be March 2024.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

 The University of Oklahoma is accredited by The Higher Learning Commission/A Commission of the North Central Association of Colleges and Schools (HLC/NCA), 30 North LaSalle St., Suite 2400, Chicago, IL 60602; 312/263-0456.

-The OU School of Community Medicine hosts Information Sessions several times a year for students interested in pursuing a MD or PA degree.
-Each session is two hours with the first hour consisting of a presentation about the School of Community Medicine and how it is beneficial.
-Also, we will discuss the details about each program and the necessary prerequisites.
-The second hour consists of a question and answer session with current MD and PA students at the School of Community Medicine.
+The OU-TU School of Community Medicine hosts information sessions several times a year for students interested in pursuing a MD or PA degree.
+Each two-hour session consists of a presentation about the OU-TU School of Community Medicine, the details about each program and the necessary prerequisites.
+After the presentation, a question and answer session with current medical and physician assistant student occurs.

 4pm - 5pm:

-- Information about the School of Community Medicine
+- Information about the OU-TU School of Community Medicine

 - PA Program Detail and Prerequisites